The Applicant

 RCW 49.58.020.
 Equal Pay for Similarly Employed Workers.

-The standard is "similarly employed", broader than the federal "equal work" test.
+Standard is "similarly employed", broader than the federal test.
 "Market rate" is not a defence.
-Permissible justifications: a documented seniority or merit system, education or training, regional cost-of-labor variation, or a bona fide job-related factor consistent with business necessity.
-Negotiation outcome and prior salary fail.
+Valid justifications: seniority/merit system, education, regional cost-of-labor, or bona fide job-related factor.

 RCW 49.58.030.
 Pay Discussion Protection.